rustdesk/doc.rustdesk.com/content/client/_index.en.md

 ---

 ### Introduction
-The RustDesk client is used on devices to connect via our RustDesk Server either open source or Pro, it is available to download from [GitHub](https://github.com/rustdesk/rustdesk/releases/latest).
+The RustDesk Client is used on devices to connect via our RustDesk Server either open source or Pro, it is available to download from [GitHub](https://github.com/rustdesk/rustdesk/releases/latest).

 ### Supported Platforms
 - Microsoft Windows